oleewere/fluent-plugin-azurestorage-gen2/README.md

 ## Overview

 Fluent output plugin that can use ABFS api and append blobs with MSI and OAuth support.
+This plugin an extension of [fluent-plugin-azurestorage](https://github.com/htgc/fluent-plugin-azurestorage), but re-implemented against the Azure Storage Gen2 API with Typhoeus.

 ## Installation